Europe Learning Café & Lab

 Complementary activities – The Europe Learning Lab

 The program is accompanied by mappings and individual dialogues (‘The Europe Learning Lab’) which began with C*SPACE’s participation in the European Co-Working Day in May 2025 and will continue in various contexts in June, July, and August.
-This Europe Learning Lab-phase is also an invitation for various actors – you? – to enter into a dialogue an a possible cooperation in the frame of this project.
+This Europe Learning Lab-phase is also an invitation for various actors – you? – to enter into a dialogue and a possible cooperation in the frame of this project.
 Please contact us if you want to relate. project@c-space.eu

 TEAM & PARTNERS